 You want them to melt onto the cookie and then cool down as the cookie does.
 Once they are back to a complete solid you can either serve them or store them to serve later.
-They freeze pretty well too, so if you need to make them ahead of time you also have that option.
+They freeze pretty well too, so if you need to make them ahead of time you also have the option to do so.

 They’re pretty delicious and so much cheaper than$2/piece!!!!
 These will crush it at any bake sale so make sure to keep that in mind if you have any events coming up soon.

 - 2 & ½ C Flour

 - 1 tsp Salt